 You can't believe it.
-Another one of your team has handed in his notice.
-This will make the fifth person to leave in six months!
+Another member of your team has handed in their notice.
+This will be the fifth person to leave in six months!

-All of this change is beginning to have a negative impact on your people's morale.
-They're tired of saying goodbye to their colleagues and training new starters, not to mention all of the additional work that they've had to pick up.
-You're dreading telling them that yet another person will be leaving, and you are uncertain how you can help them through this tough time.
+All this change is starting to have a negative impact on your people's morale.
+You're dreading telling them that yet another person is leaving, and you’re uncertain about how best to help them in the tricky period ahead.

 Understanding Team Turnover

-However, the growth of the "gig economy" and the prevalence of short-term contracts – coupled with increased instability and uncertainty following the 2008 financial crash – has meant that high team turnover is now relatively common.
+The growth of the "gig economy," and the prevalence of short-term contracts – combined with increased instability and uncertainty – means that high team turnover is now common in many sectors and organizations.

-Whatever the reason, there is no doubt that high turnover can be disruptive for you, your team and your customers.
-When someone quits, you lose both expertise and capacity.
-This will likely put additional pressure on your remaining team members, and it can cause quality standards and continuity to drop for your customers.
+Whatever the reason, there’s no doubt that high turnover can be disruptive for you, your team and your customers.
+When someone quits, you’re down on both capacity and expertise.
+This will likely put additional pressure on your remaining team members, and it can cause quality and continuity standards to drop.

-The following six tips can help you to support and manage your team effectively in times of high turnover.
+The following seven tips can help you to support your team effectively in times of high turnover.

 1. Keep Team Spirits Up

-People can easily lose their sense of belonging when teams begin to change, whether that’s colleagues leaving or joining.
-It can be especially hard for a team if a particularly popular or able member goes.
-Friendships and professional networks can break down, and this can make people feel isolated.
+People can easily lose their sense of belonging when teams change – whether that’s due to colleagues leaving or joining.
+It can be especially hard if a particularly popular or able team member goes.
+Friendships and professional networks can break down, and people can feel isolated.

-Remedy this by building rapport and using team-building exercises to unite your people.
-Be open and honest with them, help them to find common ground with one another, and solidify these relationships by organizing team activities or after-work get-togethers.
+You can remedy this by using team-building exercises to unite your people.
+Be open and honest with them, help them to find common ground with one another, and solidify these relationships by organizing team events or get-togethers – in person or online.

-If you don't already sit with your team, make an effort to connect with it by practicing Management by Wandering Around (MBWA).
-Team spirit will naturally develop if you show a genuine interest in your people, so make the effort to do this every day.
+If you don't already sit with your team, make an effort to connect more by practicing Management by Wandering Around (MBWA).
+If you’re working remotely, find new opportunities to link up online.
+Team spirit will develop naturally if you show a genuine interest in your people.

-And remember, as a manager, you are also a role model, so lead by example.
-Try to stay positive, even during challenging times, and show your commitment to your organization by demonstrating loyalty and good humor.
+As a manager, you’re also a role model, so lead by example.
+Try to stay positive, even during challenging times, and show your commitment and loyalty to your organization.

 2. Keep an "Open Door" Policy

-Listen with empathy to these concerns, and respond to problems and suggestions in a timely manner.
-Even if you can't accommodate every request, showing that you are willing to resolve these issues will help to demonstrate that you value your team members and build up their trust in you.
+Listen with empathy, and respond to problems and suggestions promptly.
+By doing your best to resolve any issues, you’ll show that you value your team members, and build up their trust in you.

-These meetings could also give you the opportunity to ask people why they think others have decided to leave the team.
-It could be that the upheaval is being caused by issues that you are unaware of, such as negative behavior or too much bureaucracy.
-Use Herzberg's Motivation-Hygiene Theory to get to the root of any such issues.
+These meetings also allow you to ask people why they think others have decided to leave.
+There may be issues that you’re unaware of, such as negative behavior or too much bureaucracy.
+Use Herzberg's Motivation-Hygiene Theory to get to the root of any such problems.

 Your own poor management skills might be partly why people are leaving your organization.
 If this is the case, your one-on-ones should be handled by HR or an impartial third party, to ensure that team members can speak honestly and in confidence.

-You may find what you hear upsetting, but it's important that you get this information so that you can learn from it and change.
+You may find some of the feedback upsetting.
+But it's important that you get this information so that you can learn from it and change.
 Don't be a self-sabotaging manager!

 3. Help People to Adapt

 If a team is in constant flux, its day-to-day work can be disrupted.
-Once someone's left, there may be questions about who is responsible for what.
-This lack of direction will likely be unsettling, so help people to adapt by reassigning tasks and roles quickly and clearly.
+When someone leaves, there may be questions about who’s responsible for all the things they used to do.
+So help people to adapt by reassigning responsibilities quickly and clearly.

-Set out a vision of the future for your team, and clarify people's roles in it by using tools such as Management by Objectives, OKRs and KPIs.
+Set out a vision of the future for your team, and clarify people's roles by using tools such as Management by Objectives, OKRs and KPIs.
 A strong and clear direction will help your people to stay focused and motivated.

-Someone leaving the team will likely create a backlog of work.
-As a result, some people may become overloaded – while others might appear to thrive on the pressure.
-Make sure that you strike the right balance between pressure and performance, by using the Inverted-U Model to get a better idea of how each member of your team is coping with the new dynamic.
+A team member’s departure will likely create a backlog of work.
+Some people may become overloaded – while others might appear to thrive on the pressure.
+Strike the right balance between pressure and performance by using the Inverted-U Model.
+This will give you a better idea of how each member of your team is coping with the new dynamic.

 4. Practice Damage Control

-Prevent any further departures from your team by providing incentives that will encourage people to stay.
+Minimize the risk of further departures from your team by providing incentives that will encourage people to stay.

-Ask them what they would like to get out of their careers, and think about how you might help them to achieve their aspirations.
-Work with them to identify their strengths, and, if possible, redefine their roles so that they align more closely with their career objectives.
+Ask them what they’re hoping to get out of their careers.
+Work with them to identify their strengths, and, if possible, redefine your team members’ roles to align more closely with their career objectives.

-If someone wants to take on more responsibility, you could give him tasks from the workloads of people that have now left.
-See if there are any relevant projects or training courses that he might be interested in and that will help to accelerate his development.
+If someone wants to take on more responsibility, you could give them tasks from the workloads of people who’ve left.
+In addition, see if there are any relevant projects or training courses that they might be interested in, to accelerate their development.

-If people's roles have changed, make sure that they are equipped with the skills and resources to confidently manage their new workload.
-Schedule handover meetings so that knowledge is passed on when people leave, and invest in training and development to cover any skills gaps.
+If people's roles have changed, make sure that they’re equipped with the skills and resources needed to tackle their new responsibilities.

 Carry out a Training Needs Assessment to scrutinize your team's training needs carefully.
-If roles do need to change, use a tailored approach to make sure that people's new workloads fit with their strengths and personal objectives.
+If roles do need to change, use a tailored approach to make sure that people's new workloads match their strengths and personal objectives.

 5. Maintain Quality

-A rapid turnover of employees can disrupt the quality of your team's work, especially if there are no handover procedures in place when someone leaves and a new person starts.
+A rapid turnover of employees can disrupt the quality of your team's work, especially if there are no handover procedures in place.

-You may find that your service levels drop or valuable leads and important contacts are lost while a new team member "finds his feet," especially if this information isn't properly recorded.
+You may find that your service levels drop, or valuable leads and important contacts are lost while a new team member "finds their feet."
 Customers may become frustrated at this lack of consistency, and your reputation could suffer as a result.

 Resolve these issues by focusing on maintaining quality.
-Get outgoing employees to record important information, such as detailed handover notes, contact information and logins, before they leave.
-It might be also be useful to get them to write down learning points from previous projects, too, so that important knowledge isn't lost.
-(You should prepare for any further departures by cross-training members of your team appropriately.)
+Ask outgoing employees to record important information, such as detailed handover notes, contact information and logins, before they leave.
+And get them to write down learning points from previous projects, so that this valuable knowledge is preserved too.

 6. Recognize Achievements

-And remember, sometimes a simple "thank you" is all that's needed to boost team morale, so encourage people to show their appreciation of one another.
-This will help to encourage positivity and strengthen team bonds.
+Sometimes a simple "thank you" is all that's needed to boost team morale.
+So, encourage people to show their appreciation of one another, as this will help to encourage positivity and strengthen team bonds.

-Confide in a colleague who you trust, or find a mentor who you feel comfortable talking to about the changes that are happening in your team.
+Confide in a trusted colleague, or find a mentor who can help you to understand the changes that are happening in your team.
 Alternatively, write down your thoughts and emotions in a journal.
-This could help you to organize your thoughts and make better sense of the situation.
+This could help you to make better sense of the situation yourself.

 In either case, try to stay calm, even when you feel under pressure.
-Use relaxation and stress management techniques, and do your best to get a good night's sleep.
+Use relaxation and stress management techniques.
+And put extra effort into protecting the core aspects of your mental and physical health.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!